mui/material-ui/docs/src/pages/careers/technical-writer.md

 - You are fluent in English (both written and spoken) and have a strong portfolio of published technical content.
 - You are passionate about helping other developers solve problems and have an educational mindset.
 - You have some formal or informal experience in teaching: training, tutoring, mentoring, etc.
-- Engineering background: you should be comfortable building React component demos from scratch to illustrate key concepts in the docs.
+- You should be comfortable building React component demos from scratch to illustrate key concepts in the docs.
 - You are passionate about UI development.

 ### What would be nice if you had, but isn't required

 - Experience as an editor or content lead.
+- Experience as a front-end developer.
 - Experience working with open-source.
 - Experience using MUI.